Chaincode for Operators¶

 Step Two: Install the chaincode on your peers¶

 You need to install the chaincode package on every peer that will execute and endorse transactions.
-Whether using the CLI or an SDK, you need to complete this step using your Peer Administrator, whose signing certificate is in the admincerts folder of your peer MSP.
+Whether using the CLI or an SDK, you need to complete this step using your Peer Administrator.
+Your peer will build the chaincode after the chaincode is installed, and return a build error if there is a problem with your chaincode.
 It is recommended that organizations only package a chaincode once, and then install the same package on every peer that belongs to their org.
 If a channel wants to ensure that each organization is running the same chaincode, one organization can package a chaincode and send it to other channel members out of band.

 A successful install command will return a chaincode package identifier, which is the package label combined with a hash of the package.
 This package identifier is used to associate a chaincode package installed on your peers with a chaincode definition approved by your organization.
 Save the identifier for next step.
 You can also find the package identifier by querying the packages installed on your peer using the Peer CLI.

 A peer administrator from Org1 and Org2 installs the chaincode package MYCC_1 on the peers joined to the channel.
-Installing the chaincode package creates a package identifier of MYCC_1:hash.
+Installing the chaincode package builds the chaincode and creates a package identifier of MYCC_1:hash.

 Step Three: Approve a chaincode definition for your organization¶